 A responsive website design is critical to staying relevant in today’s travel industry.
 Your website needs to be functional for both desktop and mobile users.
 Not only will a responsive website design be more appealing to your guests, but it will help you maintain your ranking on the search engine results page.

-It’s also important that you align your bed and breakfast website design with the customer journey.
+It’s also important that you align your website design with the customer journey.

-Here’s how you can optimise your site at those sensitive phases of the booking journey:
+Here’s what you can do on your site at those sensitive stages of the booking journey:

 During the research phase